 - 1. According to New York State Law, each participant is required to have a sports physical. - 2.
 Players must attend every practice unless excused by a parental note or absence from school. - 3.
 Attendance will be taken at each practice.
-Players must be in attendance at school 1⁄2 day in order to participate in practice or games. - 4.
+Players must attend school 1⁄2 day to participate in practice or games. - 4.
 Students absent from school due to illness or for an unexcused absence are not allowed to participate in practices or games that day.